Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-1/lesson-1.md

 ## L01 Hands On Practice: Build the Greeting App

-Welcome to your very first React demo, as part of this React Course.
+Welcome to your very first React hands-on practice assignment, as part of this React Course.

-The first real example we're going to build is a really simple greeting app that’s going to accept a `name` in an `input` box and output it back as part of a welcoming message.
+The first real example you're going to build is a really simple greeting app that’s going to accept a `name` in an `input` box and output it back as part of a welcoming message.

+## Requirements

+1. Read all the guided learning text carefully for understanding.
+2. Follow all instructions and coding step-by-step.
+3. Create all files and folders for the Greeting App.
+4. Complete all coding as demonstrated in all files.
+5. Zip `L01ReactHandsOnPractice` Folder
+6. Attach the zipped folder below where indicated for submission.

-### Adding Parcel Bundler
+### Add Parcel Bundler

 You can use React by loading it using a `script` tag from a package repository like `unpkg`.
 However, what you'll find with most real-life React projects is they will be adding the React libraries with `npm` and usually use a code bundler such as `Webpack`, or even the Create React App starter project (which uses `Webpack` under the hood).